-I’ve had brides and grooms provide disposable cameras on each table at the reception.
-When I asked how their photos turned out, they said they had about 4 out of 100 photos turn out alright.
-People either forgot to manually turn on the flash (we’re spoiled with auto flash now) and the photos that did turn out weren’t appropriate to be shared.
+In the past I’ve had brides and grooms provide disposable cameras on each table at the reception.
+Not only are they expensive to get developed, but when I asked how their photos turned out, they said they had about 4 out of 100 photos turn out alright.
+Guests forgot to manually turn on the flash (we’re spoiled with auto flash now) and the photos that did turn out weren’t appropriate to be shared.

-If you want some good, fun photos of guests, consider having a photo booth at your wedding reception.
-Provide fun props, frames and more to get photos that will make you laugh for years to come (trust me!).
+If you want some good, PG fun photos of guests, consider having a photo booth at your wedding reception.
+Provide fun props, frames and more to get photos that will make you laugh for years to come.

 If photo booths and second shooter aren’t a good fit for you, create a fun wedding hashtag and advertise it during the reception.
 This will encourage guests to take photos and share them in a common location you can reference after your big day.

-Instead, be the first to be served and try to eat between chatting with your guests.
+Instead, be the first to be served and eat before making rounds to chat with your guests.
 If possible, ask your caterer to pack you dinner to go as well.

 A “wedding hangover” isn’t reserved for wedding vendors.
 It can be brought on without the help of alcohol, simply caused by dehydration.
 Seriously!
-You don’t want to feel hungover on the first day of your honeymoon, so drink up that H2O.
+You don’t want to feel hungover on the first day of your honeymoon, so stay hydrated.

 If you’re concerned about the cost of hosting an open bar, or with guests getting out of hand there are other options to consider.

 My favorite way to offer alcohol is through signature cocktails.
 They add style and show off your personalities at a fraction of the price.
 An alternative is to serve only beer and wine.
 It’s sophisticated and inviting but keeps the cost within your control.